 According to the National Institute on Alcohol Abuse and Alcoholism (NIAAA), “low-risk” drinking for females consists of no more than 7 drinks per week and no more than 3 drinks per sitting.
 For males, it consists of no more than 14 drinks per week and no more than 4 drinks per day.

 This definition brings up another question.
 What is considered a “drink?”
 Is it 1.5 ounces of alcohol in a standard mixed drink or is it double shots or larger?

 It is estimated that more than 15 million adults suffer from an alcohol use disorder, and over 88,000 people die annually from alcohol.

 As professionals, it is imperative that we dig deep and ask further questions regarding someone’s alcohol use and be able to intervene and prevent another statistic.
-We must look at not only the total quantity, but how it affects their life.
-From a client who is dealing with grief who is secretly drinking to hide from the pain, to the veteran who is too ashamed to tell his doctor he drinks himself to sleep to escape the nightmares, to the blue-collar worker who is barely hanging on to his job due to his performance issues, to the stay at home mom who drinks during the day to have some form of relief from the challenges of motherhood.
-Alcoholism effects every sector of the population and it often starts with what an individual thinks is social and quickly spirals out of control.
+We must look at not only the total quantity but how it affects their life.
+From a client who is dealing with grief who is secretly drinking to hide from the pain to the veteran who is too ashamed to tell his doctor he drinks himself to sleep to escape the nightmares, to the blue-collar worker who is barely hanging on to his job due to his performance issues, to the stay at home mom who drinks during the day to have some form of relief from the challenges of motherhood.
+Alcoholism affects every sector of the population and it often starts with what an individual thinks is social and quickly spirals out of control.

 Director of Clinical Outreach